What is Deep Conditioning?

 - A cup of greek yoghurt (can vary depending on hair length)

 Greek Yogurt is glorious for dry and damaged hair requiring a lot of moisture to bring back its oomph.
 Simply whip up the creamy ingredients together and comb through wet hair.
-Let sit for 20 minutes under a shower cap before rinsing off and using a mild and gentle shampoo to cleanse.
+Let sit for 20 minutes under a shower cap before rinsing off and using a mild and gentle all natural shampoo to cleanse.

 DIY Deep Conditioner Recipes for Dry Hair